writethedocs/www/docs/origin-story.rst

 ----------------

 That was written in 2014.
-Now there are over 600 attendees at Write the Docs conferences every year, over 1,500 meetup members that have joined Meetup groups in over 15 cities.
+Now there are over 600 attendees at Write the Docs :doc:`conferences </conf/index>` every year, over 1,500 :doc:`meetup </meetups/index>` members that have joined Meetup groups in over 15 cities.

 The community keeps growing larger and larger, and we're happy to welcome everyone into this wonderful group of documentarians.